 When you need to give a big presentation, PowerPoint is one of the most user-friendly tools to build a slide deck.
 A well-made PowerPoint captures the audience's attention and reinforces your presentation with visuals.

-Note: In todays tutorial, we make use of the the popular Simplicity PowerPoint Template.
-You can find more great PowerPoint templates on GraphicRiver or browse through this curated selection of the best animated PowerPoint designs:
+Note: In today's tutorial, we make use of the popular Simplicity PowerPoint Template.
+Find more great PowerPoint templates on GraphicRiver or browse through this curated selection of the best animated PowerPoint designs: